-Eligible Service Population for Title III (except for Title III E) means individuals 60 years of age or older, with emphasis on those in economic and social need with particular attention to low income minority individuals, older individuals with Limited English Proficiency, and older individuals residing in rural areas.
-[OAA, Section 305 (a)(2)(E)] [Title 22, CCR, Sections 7125, 7127, 7130, and 7135].
+Eligible Service Population for Title III (except for Title IIIE) means individuals sixty (60) years of age or older with emphasis on those in economic and social need with particular attention to low-income minority individuals, older individuals with Limited English Proficiency and older individuals residing in rural areas.
+[Older Americans Act (OAA) § 305 (a)(2)(E)] [California Code Regulations (CCR), Title 22 §§ 7125, 7127, 7130 and 7135].

-Priority Services for Title IIIB means those services associated with access to services (transportation, outreach, information and assistance and case management); in-home services including supportive services such as respite and visiting, for families of older individuals who are victims of Alzheimer's disease and related disorders involving neurological and organic brain dysfunction; and legal assistance.
+Priority Services means those services associated with access to services (transportation, outreach, information and assistance and case management); in-home services including supportive services for families of older individuals with Alzheimer's disease and related disorders involving neurological and organic brain dysfunction; and legal assistance